mpjovanovich/course-notes/content/common/basic_shell_commands.md

 ## VS Code Terminal

 Visual Studio Code has an integrated terminal.
+If you've close the terminal you can always get back to it from the top bar by clicking View > Terminal.

-It will tell you what shell you are using on the Terminal tab:
+You can see what shell you are using on the Terminal tab:

 <figure>
   <img src="images/vs_code_terminal.png" alt="VS Code Terminal" style="width: 86%;">